Guides

 Good food, no agenda, no commute.
 A few days where the only decision is which restaurant to try tonight.
 Exactly what's needed.

-I'll be sharing real updates — sail-ins, port impressions, honest ship reviews.
+I'll be sharing real updates — sail-ins, port impressions, and honest ship reviews.
 Not highlights, just what it's actually like.

 6 days.
 Rotterdam overnight, then Cherbourg and Zeebrugge before sailing home.